Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

-In \cite{Liu:2019oav} two of us have started a detailed discussion of SCET factorization at subleading power.
-As a concrete example we have factorized the decay amplitude for the radiative Higgs-boson decay $h\to\gamma\gamma$ mediated by the Higgs coupling to bottom quarks.
-This amplitude receives large logarithms of the form $\alpha\spac\alpha_s^n L^k$, where $L=\ln(-M_h^2/m_b^2-i0)$ and $k\le 2n+2$.
-In order to resum these logarithms it is necessary to factorize the amplitude into objects depending only on one of the three relevant scales set by the Higgs-boson mass $M_h$, the mass $m_b$ of the bottom quark and the intermediate scale $\sqrt{M_h\spac m_b}$.
-We have derived a ``bare'' factorization theorem, which accomplishes this.
-It contains three terms consisting of unrenormalized SCET operators multiplied by bare Wilson coefficients, which account for the hard matching corrections arising when the ``full theory'' (the Standard Model with top quarks integrated out) is matched onto SCET.
+The ``bare'' factorization formula for the decay amplitude contains three terms consisting of unrenormalized SCET operators multiplied by bare Wilson coefficients, which account for the hard matching corrections arising when the ``full theory'' (the Standard Model with top quarks integrated out) is matched onto SCET.
 In its simplest form, the factorization formula reads